samdejong86/CAEN-v1730-DAQ/README.md

 ### Data Recovery in Case of Program Crash
    When the program starts, it will create a temporary directory called FILE_`<timestamp>`, where `<timestamp>` is the unix time when the program started.
-Temporary root files containing `<saveInterval>` events will be saved here.
+Temporary root files containing `<saveInterval>` (set by the `saveInterval` parameter at the command line or in an xml file) events will be saved here.

 When the program exits safely these files will be merged together, with the resulting file moved to the working directory.
 The temporary directory will then be removed.

 If the program crashes, the temporary files will not be removed, so most of the data from the run can be recovered by looking in this directory.